Janison: POTUS' bike stance loud but vague

 For background: Last June, the company said it would shift production of the motorcycles it exports to Europe to factories closer to the buyers.
 The European Union had boosted tariffs on the vehicles from 6 percent to 31 percent — in retaliation for Trump's tariffs on European steel and aluminum.

-The company said in official filings that these extra taxes are adding about $2,200 to the cost of every motorcycle exported to the E.U. from America.
+The company said in official filings that these extra taxes are adding about $2,200 to the cost of every motorcycle exported to EU countries from America.

 On Sunday, Trump tweeted: "Many @harleydavidson owners plan to boycott the company if manufacturing moves overseas.
 Great!
 Most other companies are coming in our direction, including Harley competitors.
 A really bad move!
 U.S. will soon have a level playing field, or better."